Frequently Asked Questions

 Do you require any other supporting documents to be sent directly to your Program?

-Send all required documents to CASPA—do NOT send them to our Admissions Office or to the Program (with the possible exception of the GRE scores).
-The only supporting documents to send directly to Radford University Carilion are your GRE scores and your updated transcripts after you have been accepted.
-If you have any new supporting documents after you have submitted your CASPA application you may send them directly to the Program.
+Send all required documents to CASPA—do NOT send them to our Admissions Office or the Program.
+The only supporting documents you should send directly to Radford University Carilion are your updated transcripts after you have been accepted.
+If you have any new supporting documents after you have submitted your CASPA application, you may send them directly to the Program.

-What are the course requirements to enter the Program?
+What are the course requirements for entering the Program?

 Required prerequisites are the courses listed on our web page.
 In general, they are anatomy, physiology, microbiology, chemistry, genetics or immunology, psychology, medical terminology, statistics, biochemistry or cell biology and associated labs where relevant.
 You will be required to communicate effectively both verbally and in writing during our Program; we encourage you to take writing-intensive courses (courses in the humanities that require a good bit of writing).